solvebio/solvebio-python/examples/import/README.md

 Make sure you're using the newest version of SolveBio with `pip install solvebio --upgrade`

-The SolveBio Python client provides a simple shortcut to import data.
+The SolveBio Python client provides a simple command line shortcut to import data.

 Your DOMAIN is the subdomain of your SolveBio account.
 You can find your domain by going to [SolveBio](https://my.solvebio.com/organization/people) - your organization name is your domain.

 To run the example commands, download the [example_input.json](https://github.com/solvebio/solvebio-python/blob/master/examples/import/example_input.json) and [example_template.json](https://github.com/solvebio/solvebio-python/blob/master/examples/import/example_template.json) files.

-In bash:
+In your command line:
 ```bash
 solvebio import DOMAIN:ExampleDepo/1.0.0/ExampleDataset example_input.json --create-dataset --auto-approve
 ```